Motobirds

 Motobirds were the UK's first all-women motorcycle stunt riding display group.

 They were formed in 1972, following a Leicester Mercury ad seeking girls to ride motorcycles.
 They appeared at shows across Europe and on TV, "often wearing little more than a bikini and a short skirt".

 In 2016, six of the original members were reunited on BBC TV's The One Show.

+In 2026, two of the original members appeared on ITV4s The Motorbike Show with Henry Cole.